This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 These findings suggest that an analysis of criminal history prior to incarceration may help corrections practitioners identify who is and is not likely to be deterred from post-release reoffending.

 Effects of security level assignment in prison.
-Researchers have established a relationship between the security level inmates are assigned during incarceration and the recidivism rate after they are released from prison.
+Researchers have established a relationship between the security level incarcerated individuals are assigned during incarceration and the recidivism rate after they are released from prison.

 The theory is that differential placement may affect post-release crime rates (recidivism) but not necessarily as intended.
-Higher security prisons are more punitive and, therefore, should decrease recidivism among inmates who have equivalent propensities to commit crime.
-Research shows, however, that being exposed to inmates who have higher propensities to crime may increase criminal behavior or reinforce antisocial attitudes.
+Higher security prisons are more punitive and, therefore, should decrease recidivism among those who have equivalent propensities to commit crime.
+Research shows, however, that being exposed to individuals who have higher propensities to crime may increase criminal behavior or reinforce antisocial attitudes.

 [note 1] Studying the Effects of Incarceration on Offending Trajectories: An Information-Theoretic Approach, by A.S.
 Bhati, July 2006, NCJ 216639.